JamesMunday98/AllSurveyPhotometry/README.md

 # Where might the queries break?
 - Is your proper motion huge?
 Not all surveys have a proper motion option that can be accounted for.
 You should increase your search radius... but be prepared for some junk
+- Remember that ground based telescopes will have their declination limits - your source might not be available everywhere

 ## Required (non standard) packages: